 The PLEDGE Fellowship is an 18-month professional development program and intervention-based research project sponsored by AccessLex Institute and the Southern Education Foundation.
 The fellowship targets experienced law school administrators, faculty members, or other similarly situated and experienced professionals.
 Teams of two fellows will undertake intervention-based research projects, called Capstones, focusing on one of the following three topical strands: Admission and Access, Academic Performance, or Bar Exam Performance

-• Chancellor’s Inclusive Excellence Award recognizes achievements in diversity and inclusion (2 awards)
+• Chancellor’s Inclusive Excellence Award: achievements in diversity and inclusion (2 awarded)

-• Van Hise Outreach Teaching Award recognizes excellence in outreach teaching
+• Van Hise Outreach Teaching Award: excellence in outreach teaching

-The annual Outstanding Women of Color Awards acknowledge and honor women of color among UW-Madison faculty, staff, students (undergraduate or post-baccalaureate) and in the greater Madison community, who have made outstanding contributions in one or more of the following areas:
+The annual Outstanding Women of Color Awards acknowledge and honor women of color among UW–Madison’s faculty, staff, students (undergraduate or post-baccalaureate) and in the greater Madison community:

 Slesinger Awards recognize mentoring of women, trans, or non-binary faculty on the tenure track.
 Nominations from a group of writers or a single writer are welcome; however, a collective nomination of a mentor who has supported more than one protégé is looked on favorably.
 The most successful nominations clearly articulate how a mentor’s efforts have had a positive impact in the life and career of the protégé(s) and/or have had a lasting impact on the institution.

 These awards recognize people, units, and initiatives whose work has fostered greater access and success for students who are members of historically underrepresented populations (including African American, Native American, Hispanic/Latino, Asian American, and Southeast Asian), first-generation and/or economically disadvantaged.